Praise650/praise650/readme.md

 - 👨‍💻 All of my projects are available at [https://github.com/praise650](https://github.com/praise650)

+- 👨‍💻 All of my projects are available at [praiseafuwape](bit.ly/praiseafuwape)

 <!-- - 📝 I sometimes write articles on [https://blog.elcharitas.dev](https://blog.elcharitas.dev) -->

 - 💬 Ask me about **Flutter, Android, Dart, Java**